Host Hotels & Resorts Inc Annual Shareholders Meeting Transcript

 Richard E. Marriott - Host Hotels & Resorts LP - Chairman of Host Hotels & Resorts Inc.

-Thank you and good morning to everyone.
-I'm Dick Marriott, and I'll be presiding over this meeting.
-We're hosting today's meeting through a virtual online platform for the first time.
-Like many other companies, we're conducting in a virtual meeting to support the health and well-being of our stockholders, employees and communities as we all deal with the impact of the COVID-19 pandemic.
-I want to thank you all for taking the time to join us.
-I hope you're safe and well and that your families are safe and well as we navigate through this unprecedented time.
+Thank you.
+Good morning, everyone.
+It's interesting to note, today, May 20, marks the 94th anniversary of the day my dad opened a little 9-seat root beer stand on 16th Street in Washington, D.C.
+That generated Marriott International Hotel Group and Host Hotels & Resorts.
+So I'm Dick Marriott, and I will be presiding over this meeting.

-Before we start, I'd like to remind everybody that some of the remarks made today
+We are hosting today's meeting through a virtual online platform as we did last year.
+Like many other companies, we are conducting a virtual meeting to support the health and well-being of our shareholders, our employees and our communities as we continue to deal with the impact of COVID-19.
+I want to thank you

 Host Hotels & Resorts Inc Annual Shareholders Meeting Transcript